 I could go on, but by now you get the idea: a message, whether it’s visual or verbal, a combination of both, or even if it’s a full blown advertisement or a website, needs to have its intended recipients in mind when it’s crafted.
 Visualize these recipients.
 Think of them as people, with an age, a gender, and certain wants and needs and characteristics.
 Go as far as developing a persona (go ahead, try it—it will help).
 Then, when you develop a strategy for communicating your brand story—regardless of the medium—you will be able to make better, more well-informed decisions sure to resonate with your target buyers.

-It may be easy to get online, but it’s not so easy to do it well.
-The Barrel O’Monkeyz “12 Steps to a Better Web Development Experience” White Paper (PDF format) is full of ideas and resources you can use right away to begin developing your web strategy.
+It may be easy to get online, but it’s not so easy to be found there.
+The Barrel O’Monkeyz “10 Steps to Better SEO” White Paper (PDF format) is full of ideas and resources you can use right away to begin developing your search engine strategy.
 Click here to download.

 Paul June is King Monkey of BARREL O’MONKEYZ, a full-service digital media and marketing group specializing in more creativity, ideas, and fun for action sports marketing, sportswear marketing, sports product marketing, active lifestyle consumer products, health product marketing, and brands in San Diego and Southern California.